NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > This was why the Jews were seeking all the more to kill him, because not only was he breaking the Sabbath, but he was even calling God his own Father, **making himself equal with God.**

 What Jesus said was no mistake but deliberately meant to make people believe he is equal in substance with God, in other words that he is God.

+## John 5:21

+> For as the Father raises the dead and gives them life, so also the Son gives life to whom he will.

+Only God has power over life and death.
+In the exact same way that God the Father has power over life and death, so God the Son has power over life and death.
+Jesus is making himself equal to the Father.

 ## John 5:23